I sent a simple question to over 10,000 tennis players, coaches, and tennis parents:

 That keeps your mind from wandering away and getting distracted.
 This helps you stay positive and connected with what happens on the court.

 I often tell my students that if they lose track of the score during a match, that means they are not focused on what is happening on the court.
-And that is one of the causes many players lose matches.
+And that is one of the causes of many players losing matches.

 14. “how to make training more match realistic, with stress factor, etc.”

 – There are many drills and games that you can apply in your training.
 We have posted lots of them in the “Mental Strength Tennis Drills” section at WebTennis24.
 Enjoy becoming mentally tough!

 15. “how to teach kids to improve their tracking skills”

 16. “lesson plans for senior players”

 – We have posted many lesson plans at WebTennis24.com that can be applied to seniors also.
-Most of the drills and games presented there can be adapted to senior players with respect to applying the proper recovery time and adjusting the intensity of the effort.
+Most of the drills and games presented here can be adapted to senior players with respect to applying the proper recovery time and adjusting the intensity of the effort.

 17. “I have some problems right now with the correct contact to hit the ball, the toss and the correct way to hit with topspin.”